barotto/IBMulator/README.md

 * **Compact**: in this mode the VGA image fills the available window space and the control panel, in the shape of the PS/1 system unit, disappears when input is grabbed or CTRL-F1 is pressed.
-Use this mode if you want an experience similar to DosBox.
+Use this mode if you want an experience similar to DOSBox.
 * **Normal**: this is the default mode.
 The control panel / system unit places itself at the bottom of the VGA display and is always visible.
 * **Realistic**: this is the hardcore mode, for the retro enthusiasts who want to truly experience the PS/1.
 In this mode the system is rendered in its entirety, monitor included.
 There are no additional buttons and controls except the originals: volume, brightness, contrast, power, and floppy (you need to use the key bindings for any extra function.)
-The PS/1 model 2011 is 32 cm (12.6") wide and 34.9 cm (13.74") tall, so you need at least a 24" 16:10 monitor in portrait mode (rotated) to render it at real size.
+The PS/1 type 2011 is 32 cm (12.6") wide and 34.9 cm (13.74") tall, so you need at least a 24" 16:10 monitor in portrait mode (rotated) to render it at real size.